roosterMAP/rmKit-docs/docs/source/layers.rst

 ---------------

 A pie menu that gives quick access to setting discrete **Crease** weights to the edge selection.
-There is a nested submenu for **Bevel Weight** if thats more your speed.
+There is a nested submenu for **Bevel Weight** if that’s more your speed.

 .. note::
 	* Bind to a key in the addon Preferences in the ``Mesh`` context.